gdlc/STAT_COMP/INCLASS/INCLASS_1.md

  What do yo conclude about the behavior of functions that take scalar arguments when we apply them to arrays?

+ **6)** Pick your two favorite cars and for each define the brand, model, year, and engine size.

+     - Create a list (length 2, one entry by car), each element of the list will contain the brand, model and year.
+Access to the information of the 1st and 2nd entry of the list using integer-indexing, and using `$`.
- **5)** Pick your two favorite cars and for each define the brand, model, year, and engine size.
-Replace the 2nd entry of the list CARS with your first pick, and add a third entry to the list with your 2nd pick.
+     - Replace the 2nd entry of the list CARS with your first pick, and add a third entry to the list with your 2nd pick.
+     - In a loop (from 1:3) print each element of the list.